-The Address Verification System and security code checks provide a further level of security to a transaction, allowing additional checks regarding the validity of the address and security code information supplied by the customer.
-These checks are performed automatically by the issuing and acquiring banks as part of the transaction authorisation process.
+The Address Verification System and security code checks provide you with a further level of security to a transaction, allowing additional checks regarding the validity of the address and security code information supplied by the customer.

 Introduction to AVS

-As part of the authorisation process, the customer’s address is checked against the address that the card issuer holds for that card.
+A customer’s address is checked against the address that the card issuer holds for that card.
+The issuing bank will indicate to the acquiring bank whether there is a match between the entered address and the registered card address.
 The checks performed are focused on the house number and postcode provided by the customer.
-The issuing bank will indicate to the acquiring bank whether there is a match between the entered address and the registered card address.
-The response from the acquiring bank is mapped to response codes on our system, and this information is made available in the response.
-(Read on for further information on our security response codes)

 Introduction to security code checks